kamejoko80/SpinalTemplateSbtIceCore/README.md

 Spinal HDL Template project for myStorm IceCore and Visual Studio Code
 ============

-You need to have the following installed
+You need to have the following installed:

-SBT Installed.
+SBT.

-Verilator installed for testbeds.
+Verilator.

 Visual Studio Code with the following plugins installed: